 - make sure all staff and volunteers maintain some level of safeguarding training and continue to refresh their safeguarding knowledge

-It’s important for sports organisations to remember that parents and young people have a right to expect that children’s safeguarding and wellbeing is not compromised by the desire to restart activities, particularly since the return to competition for so many young people and adults might still be a while away.
+It’s important for sports organisations to remember that parents and young people have a right to expect that children’s safeguarding and wellbeing is not compromised by the desire to restart activities.